-Due to embarrassment, irritable bowel syndrome (IBS) sufferers are often afraid to ask their questions about symptoms and treatments.
+Due to embarrassment, people with IBS are often afraid to ask their questions about symptoms and treatments.

 The results of a major study regarding IBS patients and their knowledge about the disorder was published in the September 2007 issue of the American Journal of Gastroenterology.
 Over 1,200 participants completed a survey designed to assess what information IBS patients have and what information they are lacking.
 The researchers found that IBS patients often have misconceptions about the cause and prognosis of IBS -- misconceptions that result in unnecessary worry and anxiety.
 The study also found that IBS patients tend to have many questions, as well as misconceptions, about the role of specific foods and dietary habits.